gaoxu1024/OSMO/README.md

 ### Citation

-If you find MDP_Tracking useful in your research, please consider citing:
+If you find OSMO useful in your research, please consider citing:

      @inproceedings{xu2018osmo,
         author = {Gao, Xu and Jiang, Tingting},